Thelymitra inflata: Taxonomy and naming

 Thelymitra inflata was first formally described in 2004 by Jeff Jeanes.
 The description was published in Muelleria from a specimen collected near Mylor.
 The specific epithet (inflata) is a Latin word meaning "puffed up" or "swollen", referring to the inflated lobe on top of the column.

 Distribution and habitat

-The inflated sun orchid usually grows in woodland and forest near Hobart in Tasmania, in a few sites in south-western Victoria, and in scattered sites in south-eastern South Australia.
+Inflated sun orchid usually grows in woodland and forest near Hobart in Tasmania, in a few sites in south-western Victoria, and in scattered sites in south-eastern South Australia.

 Conservation

 Thelymitra inflata is classed as "vulnerable" in South Australia.
 The main threat to the species in that state is the fungal disease caused by Phytophthora infestans.